What This Template Is For

 Step 4: Identify Priority Improvements (5 minutes)

 Review the completed map and identify the 3-5 highest-impact opportunities.
 Prioritize based on: severity of pain, number of customers affected, and effort to fix.
+The RICE framework provides a structured way to score and rank these opportunities.

 The Customer Journey Map Template